lsst-dm/dmtn-184/index.rst

 GCP was used to run both Cassandra server cluster and client software.
 On client side we are running 189 processes executing ``ap_proto`` application which does not require significant resources.
-To avoid over-subscribing CPU resources we were allocating one vCPU per process, for that the cluster that was used to run client software was comprised of 6 nodes, each has e2-custom type, with 32 vCPUs and 16GB RAM.
+To avoid over-subscribing CPU resources we were allocating one vCPU per process, the cluster that was used to run client software was comprised of 6 nodes, each has e2-custom type, with 32 vCPUs and 16GB RAM.
 The nodes were using ``lsst-w-2020-49`` image with LSST software pre-installed.
 Client process execution mas orchestrated using MPI mechanism, similarly to how it was done at NCSA.

 Cassandra cluster is more resource-demanding, from our previous tests at NCSA it was clear that fast SSD storage is critical for performance and Cassandra in general needs abundant amount of RAM, though too much RAM can cause issues with garbage collection.
-For these reason the configuration for a single node in Cassandra cluster was selected as:
+For these reasons the configuration for a single node in Cassandra cluster was selected as:

 - n2-custom VM type